 A service contract is offered by the dealer to protect you beyond the coverage of a manufacturer’s basic warranty.

 Basically, a service contract is like buying a maintenance package on your car.
-For a fixed monthly fee, the service provider – typically the dealer you leased or bought the machine from – will provide any service, maintenance, or repairs your device requires.
+For a regular monthly fee, the service provider – typically the dealer you leased or bought the machine from – will provide any service, maintenance, or repairs your device requires.

 A service contract will usually cover everything that is directly related to the device.
 The minimum contract typically covers quality issues, repairs, parts and labour, and provides priority service.
 Today, many contracts also include toner and preventative maintenance.